 The Addendum signed by Qubit Digital Limited as part of the Master Services Agreement is available here.
 For the easier navigation and search, we include the plaintext version of the Addendum for your reference below.

-Data Processing and Information Security Addendum ("Addendum")
+Data Processing Addendum ("Addendum")

 (A) Qubit has developed and operates certain web-based software applications and digital customer experience delivery platforms (the “Products”) that it makes available via the Internet.